 Bonterra admirably focuses on organic and sustainable agriculture, and it now is the biggest U.S. producer of wines made from organic grapes.
 “We plant native flowers around our grapes to attract beneficial bugs, and welcome songbirds and chickens into our vineyards to eat up the pests,” they announce on their website.
 “We even employ sheep to mow between the vines.
 In our vineyards, every living thing is connected and we all work together to create pure, flavorful wine.”

 Bob Blue is the founding winemaker.
 Jeff Cichocki is the lead winemaker on this effort.
 Cichocki admirably says he is a non-intrusive winemaker whose goal is to let the grapes speak for themselves.
 They speak well in this rosé.
 Sebastian Donoso is the organic and biodynamic winemaker.

 Bonterra not only commits to organic and sustainable, they go the extra mile into biodynamic farming, sometimes called voodoo viticulture.
 Regardless of the put-down, biodynamic consistently produces quality wine.
 The Bonterra website explains: “systems function together to create a single living organism: the farm as a whole.
 We farm our Biodynamic ranches striving to achieve this ideal with as few external inputs as possible.
 Biodynamic farming is a holistic view of agriculture with high awareness of the interconnectivity between earth, plants, animals, humans, the moon and planets.”

-Click on the link to the Bonterra website below to get a more complete appreciation of Bonterra and its commitment to biodynamic farming practices and biodynamic in general.
-Also, there are other very interesting video links.
+Click on the link to the Bonterra website below to get a more complete appreciation of Bonterra and its commitment to biodynamic farming practices and biodynamic viticulture in general.
+Also, there are very interesting video links.